 My educated guess is that aside from the Roast Chicken recipe I make, this Pie is a crowd favorite - actually it surpasses the chicken in popularity among the Millennial age group.
-Every Xmas we celebrate our eldest nephew's birthday, and he always asks me to make this pie as the main course.
 I have tweaked a recipe originating from Finland, as described in the TimeLife Foods of the World series, to accommodate those who prefer to use ground turkey, changed up the proportions, and have made the instructions for the pie crust adaptable to a cook using a favorite pie crust recipe.
 I serve this dish with any kind of potato side (mashed or scalloped are divine), cranberry sauce, fresh applesauce, and a nice horseradish cream sauce.
 We have fun decorating the pie, and as you can see, distinguish by name the two kinds of pies.
 This is a nice party dish, and much easier on the budget than a Beef Wellington.
 This dish easily covers off on more than two meals, and served cold with all the fixings is a totally acceptable option. —Bevi

 For the Crust

 batches of your favorite savory pie crust recipe, assuming there is no sour cream or egg in the recipe

 generous dollops of sour cream

 butter, or 2 TBS. butter and 2 TBS. oil